Columbia Global Freedom of Expression Prize Rules

 Article 5 – Jury

 The Jury shall be composed of 5 to 7 members, from the legal profession, academic and civil society, who have established a reputation for excellence in their respective areas of expertise.
-They shall be appointed for a period of 2 years, renewable once.
 The Jury shall be chaired by the President of Columbia University.

 Jurors involved in a real or potential conflict of interest shall recuse themselves from further deliberations or shall be recused upon the request of the Chair.